MaRuCien/hello-world/README.md

 A variable is a container for a value, like a number we might use in a sum, or a string that we might use as part of a sentence.
 We can also use the console.log() function to print variables in the console.
 It is a great way to know their content!

+### let, var, and const.

+There are three keywords in JavaScript that can be used to declare variables: let, var, and const.
+Each keyword has different rules and implications for how the variables they create can be used.

+let: The let keyword declares a block-scoped local variable, optionally initializing it to a value.
+Block-scoped means that the variable is only available within the block it was declared in, which is usually denoted by curly braces {}.

+var: The var keyword declares a function-scoped or global variable, optionally initializing it to a value.
+Function-scoped means that the variable is only available within the function it was declared in.
+Global variables are available throughout your entire code.

+const: The const keyword declares a block-scoped, immutable constant variable, i.e. a variable that can’t be reassigned.
+Constants are also called “immutable variables”, but that’s a bit of a misnomer since they are actually variables – just ones that can’t be reassigned.

 ### Variable types

 There are a few different types of data we can store in variables.